-Approval is required for a portable basketball goal installation in area any other than the driveway, i.e. front yard or side of driveway.
+Approval is required for a portable basketball goal installation in any other area than the driveway, i.e. back yard, side yard.
 A back yard or side yard installation of a portable basketball goal may be considered a sport court and may be subject to Section 2.75 Sport Courts considerations.